rahkooy/Neural-Network-Abalone/README.md

 # Neural Network Models for Age Prediction in Abalones

 ## Project Purpose
-Predicting abalone's age, which is th enumber os rings on the shell.
+Predicting abalone's age, which is the number of rings on the shell.

 This was the topic of a [Kaggle competition](www.kaggle.com/competitions/playground-series-s4e4/overview/$citation) using regression.
 However, we would like to design simple neural networks for this purpose.
 The reference to the competetion is